AbinKrishna57/Express_JS-and-React_JS-MYSQL-API/README.md

+# ExpressJS, ReactJS and MYSQL API
-#This is a API that connects MYSQL ExpressJS and ReactJS
+This is a API that connects MYSQL ExpressJS and ReactJS